 Malware and Threats

-Terms for phishing, ransomware, malware families, command-and-control, denial of service, and other threat vocabulary explained defensively.
+Terms for phishing, ransomware, malware families, command-and-control, and other threat vocabulary explained defensively.

 Malware and Threats